 Why Should You Care?

 Section 1071 is an extraordinarily lengthy but significant regulation.
-This proposed rule returns some aspects of the Home Mortgage Disclosure Act (HMDA).
+This rule returns some aspects of the Home Mortgage Disclosure Act (HMDA).
 You should expect CFPB to use this Section to pressure financial institutions to improve operations, especially regarding fair lending.
-In addition, 1071 will enable governments, creditors, and communities to identify viable opportunities and development needs for small businesses, notably those with women and minority owners.
+In addition, 1071 enables governments, creditors, and communities to identify viable opportunities and development needs for small businesses, notably those with women and minority owners.

 Section 1071 of the Dodd-Frank Act applies to covered financial institutions and state financial lending regulators.
 This coordination between the CFPB and state regulators intends to promote consistency and avoid duplication in the regulation and enforcement of 1071.
 In addition, it recognizes the state regulators' role in overseeing financial institutions within their jurisdiction.